 It's easy to be seduced by the sexy merchandising at your big outdoor store, especially the dizzying array of high-tech stoves.
 (Yes, I‘ve used it, and it’s an amazing snow melting inferno, but $240 for an MSR Reactor stove, seriously?!)

 But, if you're tempted to get one of these, ask yourself this simple question.
-When I’m on a fair weather backpacking trip or climb, do I REALLY need to boil water in three minutes, or can I wait for maybe five or six?
+When I’m on a fair weather backpacking trip or climb, do I REALLY need to boil water in three minutes, or can I wait a few more?
 You know the answer.
 You can probably wait.

 So, try this.
 How 'bouta stove: